-FY 2018/19 Annual Action Plan
+FY 2019/20 Annual Action Plan

 The City of Huntington Beach has a Citizen Participation Plan to guide the City's CDBG citizen participation process.
 All citizens are encouraged to participate in the planning, development, and implementation of the Annual Action Plan.
-Organizations receiving direct CDBG funding are in regular contact with City staff.
-Other organizations are consulted as-needed or have been present at various public hearings held by the City.
 The City holds advertised public hearings each year to gather input on community needs as part of the development of the Annual Action Plan and to advise on the progress of existing subrecipients.
 In all cases, a Notice of Public Hearing is published at least 15 days prior to the hearing to provide residents with adequate notice.

-A draft 2018/19 Annual Action Plan was made available for public comment for a 30-day period of April 5, 2018 through May 7, 2018.
-Public hearings were held on January 4, 2018, and February 1, 2018 and a final public hearing was held on May 7, 2018, providing residents and interested parties a final opportunity to comment on the Annual Action Plan prior to adoption and submittal to HUD.
+A draft 2019/20 Annual Action Plan was made available for public comment for a 30-day period beginning March 14, 2019 through April 15, 2019.
+Public hearings were held on October 4, 2018, November 1, 2018 and December 6, 2018 to ascertain community needs, and a final public hearing will be held on April 15, 2019, providing residents and interested parties a final opportunity to comment on the Annual Action Plan prior to adoption and submittal to HUD.